Category Archives: English Version

 Heroes of the Republic of Vietnam Armed Forces

-KIAThere are uncountable heroes who fought bravely in Vietnam War.
-Many of them gave their lives, their blood to the noble cause defending the nation’s independence and the ideology of freedom and democracy.
-Particularly, on the last days of South Vietnam, hundreds of soldiers chose to take their own lives instead of surrendering to the enemies.
+Some uncountable heroes fought bravely in the Vietnam War.
+Many of them gave their lives, and their blood to the noble cause defending the nation’s independence and the ideology of freedom and democracy.
+Particularly, on the last days of South Vietnam, hundreds of soldiers chose to take their own lives instead of surrendering to their enemies.
 Of those, the most admired are: Continue reading Heroes of the Republic of Vietnam Armed Forces

 The World Should Know – Tet Mau Than Massacre – Hue 1968